angegar/angegar.github.io/docs/Kubernetes/kubernetes-basics/README.md

 `kubectl get pods --namespace demo`

-**Note: It is interesting to see that the statefulset counts only the pods it creates.
+**Note: It is interesting to see that the StatefulSet counts only the pods it creates.
 This is because it has its own control plain.**

 During the deployment we requested for persistent storage.